 Floristry is an exciting and varied career.
 Whether you fancy making floral creations in exotic locations, running your own business, freelancing for the finest or getting into wholesale – there’s so many outlets where you can use your skills once you have learnt the ropes.

-For all the many benefits and job satisfaction the career may bring, there are also challenges to consider to make sure you will be really happy and suited to the career.
-A florists job is to provide a service which will ‘wow’ AND look effortless but there are years of training as well as physically challenging and antisocial aspects to the day to day job.
+For all the many benefits and job satisfaction the career may bring, there are also challenges to consider making sure you will be really happy and suited to the career.
+A florist’s job is to provide a service which will ‘wow’ AND look effortless but there are years of training as well as physically challenging and antisocial aspects to the day-to-day job.
 That being said if you fall in love with the industry, you’ll never look back.

 Generally around 2 years of professional basic training is required as well as working within the industry in order to consider yourself as a ‘Florist’

 Flowers are beautiful and especially so once they have been professionally arranged, but, the process to get them to a customer or client can be unglamorous.
 As we work with fresh and perishable products you’ll need to be quick to problem solve and be prepared for the following…

 - Early mornings: Especially true during peak periods, wedding season and for events early mornings are standard.
 It’s not a 9-5 job and sometimes you can be in work for 7am, especially if you work for yourself.

 - Long days: If it’s an early start, no doubt it will be a busy day and you can be working quite late as well, especially if you are creating event decor.
 Sometimes shift work is also applicable.

 - Unsociable hours: Retail work requires weekend hours and parties/ events often take place on weekends, Bank Holidays and culturally significant dates, meaning your family and friends time can be effected.
 However those who fall in love with the industry generally tend to enjoy the variety.